 After you create a private listing for an app, you can generate an access token from

-Click Manage vendor account from the profile menu in the upper right.
+Click Manage partner account from the profile menu in the upper right.

-On the Apps page, click the name of your private app.
+On the Apps page, select the name of your private app.

 The Private listings tab appears only for private, cloud-hosted apps.
 If you don't